 As users enroll for a certificate through SecureW2’s onboarding software, they enter Okta credentials and are confirmed for network use.
 The certificate is then imprinted with the user’s identity and the device identity can be automatically authenticated by the network for all future authentication requests.

-You can also use Okta with Cloud RADIUS to further enhance user experience.
-The identity context and rapid authentication of certificates ensures that your network is well-organized and protected from any potential threat.
-Click here for a pricing estimate that tailors our cost effective solution to your organization’s needs.
+You can also use Okta with Cloud RADIUS to further enhance the user experience.
+The identity context and rapid authentication of certificates ensure that your network is well-organized and protected from any potential threat.
+Click here to see how SecureW2 works with Okta to simplify and strengthen network security.